oucs-teaching/cosc349-labs/lab09.md

 - ... but in addition, the private portion of your key-pair will have been downloaded by your web browser.
 For example, Safari is likely to place your key in a path such as `/Downloads/cosc349.pem.txt` (noting that this filename embeds the key pair's name).

 - Keys should be protected in terms of file system permissions, and stored in a consistent, useful place.
 It is usually ideal for SSH key pairs to be stored in the `.ssh` directory within your home directory, since this is where tools such as OpenSSH (i.e., `ssh`) will default to looking.
-To address the location and permissions of your file, execute commands similar to the following:
+To address the location and permissions of your file, execute commands similar to the following (for macOS / Linux):

 ```shell=-
 mv ~/Downloads/cosc349.pem.txt ~/.ssh/cosc349.pem